-The REVERDY range proposes feeds offering an optimal coverage of requirements of all these elements, no matter what the age or activity of your horse.
+The REVERDY range proposes feeds offering an optimal coverage of requirements of all these vitamins, no matter what the age or activity of your horse.

-- All tissue development, in particular skeletal,, thus its action on growth in the young.
+- All tissue development, in particular skeletal, thus its action on growth in the young horse.

 - Reproduction, in both the male and the female.

 - Fight against infection by contributing to healthy epitheliums.